|mail this page to a colleague|

 Do not handle with bare hands.
 Contamination can also be caused by handling of the quartz with bare hands.
 It is important to always use safety gloves when handling quartz torch components.
 If the quartz components are handled with bare hands, body oils may be deposited on the surface.
 These oils can accelerate devitrification of the quartz and significantly reduce the torch lifetime.

-Benefit of D-Torch: A D-Torch will reduce the cost of torch replacement since only the outer tube need be replaced rather than the whole torch.
-A D-Torch with ceramic outer tube will provide much longer life since the ceramic material is not degraded by deposits of salt or carbon.
+Benefit of a D-Torch and Ceramic Outer tubes: A D-Torch will reduce the cost of torch replacement since only the outer tube need be replaced rather than the whole torch.
+A ceramic outer tube will provide much longer life since the ceramic material is not degraded by deposits of salt or carbon.

-The ceramic materials of the D-Torch generally require less cleaning than quartz materials.
+The ceramic materials of the D-Torch or Ceramic Outer Tube sets, generally require less cleaning than quartz materials.
 In most cases, deposits can be removed from the outer tube and the intermediate tube with a damp cloth or scourer.
 If this is not successful, more stubborn deposits can be removed as follows:

 Salts: Salt deposits are best removed by soaking the torch in a 25% solution (4x dilution) of Fluka RBS-25 or in dilute acid.
 Stand the tube upright in a beaker and use sufficient cleaning solution to cover the salt deposits.
 We recommend that the polymer ferrule is not soaked in acid.